 The Director of Academic Operations oversees the Registrar's Office, which is responsible for all aspects of Simon School registration of graduate students, from pre-registration through graduation.
-In addition, they assign classrooms, produce exam schedules, and process and post grades.
+In addition, they assign classrooms, exam proctors, hire tutors, oversee TA and grader assignments, produce exam schedules, and process and post grades.
 The Registrar's office also performs the degree audits to identify which graduate students have earned a Cumulative GPA (CGPA) of at least 3.0 and have satisfied the degree requirements of their respective programs.
 The SADFR shares the list of graduate degree candidates (and their CGPAs) with the faculty when the degree conferral vote is solicited.